redox-os/book/src/device-drivers.md

 Note that you must run `make r.drivers` and `make image` each time you make a change to your driver.
-Or, you can just run `make rebuild`, which will try to rebuild the whole system, but it will skip unneeded compilation.
+Or, you can just run `make rebuild`, which will update the whole system with the latest upstream changes (it can break your changes).

 VirtualBox and QEMU have lots of options for emulating or passing through hardware interfaces.